Anatoliy Matviyenko: Early life and career

-Matviyenko was registered as an independent candidate in his native Vinnytsia Oblast during the 2012 Ukrainian parliamentary election, but withdrew his candidacy in favour of Hryhoriy Zabolotny of UDAR who indeed gained a parliamentary seat (gaining 46.73% of the votes).
+Matviyenko was registered as an independent candidate in his native Vinnytsia Oblast during the 2012 Ukrainian parliamentary election, but withdrew his candidacy in favour of Hryhoriy Zabolotny of UDAR who gained a seat with 46.73% of the vote.

-In the 2014 Ukrainian parliamentary election Matviyenko was again elected into parliament; after placing 32nd on the electoral list of Petro Poroshenko Bloc.
+In the 2014 Ukrainian parliamentary election Matviyenko was again elected to the Verkhovna Rada after placing 32nd on the electoral list of Petro Poroshenko Bloc.
 In October 2016 it was reported that he had declared ownership of a private church.

 Matviyenko died on 22 May 2020, at the age of 67.

 Matviyenko was married to Olha, and had two sons Viktor and Pavlo.